preip/WGTools/README.md

 ## How to Deploy

-Make sure to create a new file "./data/cash.json", which contains an empty json array.
-This will be changed in the future by beeing able to create initial example data by script.
-Real data should of course never be part of the repo.
+Make sure to run 'createDefaultDataFiles.js' the first time you deploy the program or every time the main data structures have changed.
+This ensures that you have a valid config file and the corresponding data files the program requires.